Vignesh-Rangaraj/VIGILEYE---Drowsiness-Detection-System/README.md

 Where p1 to p6 represent key eye landmark points.

-Logic:
+Detection Logic:
 - If EAR < 0.25 → Eyes Closed
-- If EAR < 0.25 for 20+ frames → Drowsiness Detected
+- If EAR < 0.25 for 20+ consecutive frames → Drowsiness Detected

-You can adjust threshold and frame count based on environment and camera quality.
+Threshold values can be adjusted depending on lighting, distance, and camera quality.

 -------------------------------------
 TECH STACK